jhallen/joe-editor/docs/man.md

 Hit __^K '__ to run a command shell in one of JOE's windows.
-When the cursor is at the end of a shell window (use __^K V__ if it's not), whatever you type is passed to the shell instead of the window.
+When the cursor is at the end of a shell window (use __^K V__ if it's not), whatever you type is passed to the shell instead of the buffer.
 Any output from the shell or from commands executed in the shell is appended to the shell window (the cursor will follow this output if it's at the end of the shell window).
 This command is useful for recording the results of shell